#Wake Up with Determination. Go to Bed with Satisfaction.

 True, monitoring carbs intake is one of the best ways to play around with your weight, but does it really work in the long run???
 Ask yourself how long can you stay away from carbs?
 I believe that your eating has to be a lifelong process and you need to make healthy choices that you can sustain.
 4. Create Variety In Your Training:

-Any good training regimen needs to include a mix of cardio, weights, free hand, interval training etc…. you need to change your routine to not only add variety but also to train your body from different angles which will show better results and also beat boredom.
+Any good training regimen needs to include a mix of cardio, weights, freehand, interval training, etc…. you need to change your routine to not only add variety but also to train your body from different angles which will show better results and also beat boredom.
 5. Set Realistic Goals:

 I have found the best way to work towards improving your fitness is to set realistic goals.
 This simply means that you need to know your body – its strengths and limitations.
-Set goals which are specific, measurable and achievable.
+Set goals which are specific, measurable, and achievable.
 6. You Cannot Spot Check Fat:

 The fact about fat is that fat tissue and muscle tissue are different.
-They only way to reduce fat percent in your body is to build muscle which increases your metabolic rate and burns more calories, you cannot lose fat from certain areas.
+The only way to reduce fat percent in your body is to build muscle which increases your metabolic rate and burns more calories, you cannot lose fat from certain areas.
 If you have a tendency to put on fat in a certain area it will only go once your overall fat percent in the body has dropped.
-It is a combination of strength training, cardio and a good diet plan that will help you lose that fat.
+It is a combination of strength training, cardio, and a good diet plan that will help you lose that fat.